 (TOP): 17 story genocide memorial

 (each story is contained with the skulls of the deceased)

 (TOP) Royal Palace, Phnom Penh

-Counting from today, it has been 38 years since the atrocities of the Khmer Rouge but its after effects are still apparent.
-One example is that 70 percent of the present Cambodian population consists of people under of the age of 30, a figure that makes much more sense when we consider all the parents and grandparents that past during the Khmer Rouge.
+Counting from today, it has been 38 years since the atrocities of the Khmer Rouge but its after-effects are still apparent.
+For example, 70 percent of the present Cambodian population consists of people under of the age of 30 years-old, a figure that makes much more sense when we consider all of those that were eliminated during the Khmer Rouge.

 (TOP): Man perched asleep next to King's peacock.